 Allergan trials have demonstrated that the biological drug Abicipar is equal to Genentech’s Lucentis (ranibizumab), with the added benefit that Abicipar treatments are effective at up to 12-week dosages.
 This is longer than Lucentis (4 weeks), Avastin (6 weeks), and Eylea (8 weeks), the three currently available drugs for treatment of wAMD.
 Trials are ongoing.
 More information

 Kodiak trials showed good results for treatment of diabetic macular edema.
 Twelve weeks after a single dose of KSI-301 saw improvement of almost two lines (9 eye chart letters) and retinal edema of 121 microns.
-Phase 3 studies for diabetic macular edema and retinal vein occlusion are on track for topline results in 2022.
+Unfortunately, Phase 3 results showed that, although KSI-301 demonstrated strong durability and was safe and well tolerated, it did not meet the primary efficacy endpoint of showing non-inferior visual acuity gains for subjects dosed on extended regimens compared to aflibercept given every eight weeks.
 More information.

 Graybug Vision’s novel investigational depot approach is designed to continuously inhibit activity of all VEGF receptors for the treatment of wet AMD.
 In Phase 1 trials, GB-102 was well-tolerated with no dose limiting toxicities, drug-related serious adverse events or inflammation.
 88% and 68% percent of evaluable patients were maintained only on a single dose of GB-102 at 3- and 6-months, respectively.
 Patients with wet-AMD require intravitreal injections every 6 to 8 weeks, on average, with the current standard-of-care.